Givers

 Todd Harrison moves briskly through the wide aisles of his 40,000-square foot warehouse, joking with employees who are busy packing, sorting, and deftly maneuvering forklifts loaded with pallets of canned goods.

 Despite the frigid temperature of the walk-in cooler, there’s a warm air of family here, and the whole building seems to hum with a sense of purpose.
 This setting is the Lawrenceville, Georgia, headquarters for Todd’s company, Pure Fun, a national food service distributor and supplier for childcare centers.
-Todd explains:
+“I like to say that we sell green beans, chicken nuggets, and toilet paper,” Todd says.
+“But we do it for a larger purpose – to make the world better for kids.”

 Todd likes to say his daycare supply company sells green beans and toilet paper, but that they do it for a higher purpose.

-“That overtook me as a dad.
-I remember grabbing the seat of his swimming trunks and thinking, if I could just get him on the top of the water, he could get to shore himself.
+“That overtook me,” Todd says.
+“I remember grabbing the seat of his swimming trunks and thinking, if I could just get him on the top of the water, he could get to shore himself.
 And he did.”

 After Todd pushed his son to safety, he had little strength left.
-“I was sinking and it felt like I was going to drown,” says Todd.
+“I was sinking, and it felt like I was going to drown,” says Todd.
 “Meanwhile, Carol was running up and down the beach screaming for help, but people only stared at her.”

 “My love for kids and the idea of rescue solidified that day.
 Now I’m able to live that out through our Better for Kids ministry.”

-Todd’s son, Michael, was 8 years old at the time of his rescue.
+Todd’s son Michael was 8 years old at the time of his rescue.

-Todd started Better for Kids, which works through local churches in some of the poorest areas in the world, to set up learning academies for preschool-age children.
-The ministry’s curriculum has been translated into five different languages for 170 churches in 10 different countries.
+Todd started Better for Kids, which works through local churches in some of the poorest areas in the world to set up learning academies for preschool-age children.
+The ministry’s curriculum has been translated into five different languages for 170 churches in 10 countries.
 Todd says that Better for Kids academies are rescuing the world’s most vulnerable children from a life of extreme poverty and bringing real revival to whole communities.

 Todd and the Better for Kids Ministry Director, Magdy Bassaly, pray over a sick child in Upper Egypt.